pitchmuc/adobe-analytics-api-2.0/README.md

 You can build an RDF Knowledge Graph out of your Adobe Analytics implementation, connecting your dimensions, metrics, segments, calculated metrics, and Workspace projects, along with their usage and co-occurrence relationships.\
 More information on the [Knowledge Graph documentation](./docs/knowledgegraph.md)

+## MCP Server

+The `aanalytics2` package ships with an MCP server, exposing Adobe Analytics — and, optionally, the Knowledge Graph above — as tools for MCP-compatible LLM clients such as Claude Desktop or VS Code.\
+More information on the [MCP Server documentation](./docs/mcp_server.md)

 ## Logging capability

 In case you want to use the logging capability for your script.\